alexandertsai/pink-jupyter/README.md

 ## <span style="color: #FF69B4;">Usage</span>

 Once installed, the theme is applied automatically to all Jupyter notebooks.
+The installation also configures:

+- 🎨 **Pink matplotlib plots** - Automatic pink color palette for all plots
+- ✨ **SVG figure format** - Crisp, high-quality plot rendering
+- 🌸 **Pink notebook interface** - Beautiful pink styling throughout

 Try the demo notebook <span style="color: #C71585;">`demo.ipynb`</span> to see all the theme features!